neo-project/docs/docs/en-us/basic/technology/dbft.md

 ## The Algorithm

-​Our algorithm ensures security as well as usability.
+Our algorithm ensures security as well as usability.
 With erroneous nodes in the consensus making no more than ⌊ (𝑛−1) / 3 ⌋ , the functionality and stability of the system is guaranteed.
 In it, 𝑛 = |𝑅| suggests the total number of nodes joined in the consensus making while R stands for the set of consensus nodes.
 Given 𝑓 = ⌊ (𝑛−1) / 3 ⌋ , f stands for the maximum number of erroneous nodes allowed in the system.
 In fact, the total ledger is maintained by bookkeeping nodes while ordinary nodes do not participate in the consensus making.
 This is to show the entire consensus making procedures.

 All consensus nodes are required to maintain a state table to record current consensus status.
 The data set used for a consensus from its beginning to its end is called a View.
 If consensus cannot be reached within the current View, a View Change will be required.
 We identify each View with a number v, starting from 0 and it may increase till achieving the consensus.

-​We identify each consensus node with a number, starting from 0, the last node is numbered n − 1.
+We identify each consensus node with a number, starting from 0, the last node is numbered n − 1.
 For each round of consensus making, a node will play speaker of the house while other nodes play congressmen.
 The speaker’s number p will be determined by the following algorithm: Hypothetically the current block height is h, then 𝑝 = (ℎ − 𝑣) 𝑚𝑜𝑑 𝑛, p’s value range will be  0 ≤ 𝑝 < 𝑛 .

-​A new block will be generated with each round of consensus, with at least 𝑛 − 𝑓 signatures from bookkeeping nodes.
+A new block will be generated with each round of consensus, with at least 𝑛 − 𝑓 signatures from bookkeeping nodes.
 Upon the generation of a block, a new round of consensus making shall begin, resetting v=0.

 ###  General Procedures